Monotone solutions for mean field games master equations : continuous state space and common noise: Master equations of second order

-\end{Rem} \begin{Rem} If we were to work in an Hilbert space, then an analogous of Theorem 3.2 in \citep{crandall1992user} could probably have been established using the properties of semi convex functions in Hilbert space such as in \citep{lasry1986remark}, then allowing us to use a weaker notion of solutions. \end{Rem} Let us remark that following Section \ref{sec:exist}, we can obtain a result of existence of monotone solutions of \eqref{me2} by weakening the assumptions of Theorem 2.11 in \citep{cardaliaguet2019master}.
+\end{Rem} \begin{Rem} If we were to work on an Hilbert space, then an analogous of Theorem 3.2 in \citep{crandall1992user} could probably have been established using the properties of semi convex functions in Hilbert space such as in \citep{lasry1986remark}, which would have allowed us to use a weaker notion of solutions. \end{Rem} Let us remark that following Section \ref{sec:exist}, we can obtain a result of existence of monotone solutions of \eqref{me2} by weakening the assumptions of Theorem 2.11 in \citep{cardaliaguet2019master}.
 As the approach is very similar to the one of Section \ref{sec:exist}, we only state the following without a demonstration. \begin{Theorem} Assume that the assumptions of Theorem \ref{existclassic} hold and that $f$ and $U_0$ can be approximated uniformly by functions $f_n$ and $U_{0,n}$ satisfying for some $C_n>0$

 Then there exists a monotone solution of \ref{me2} in the sense of Definition \ref{def:me2}. \end{Theorem} \begin{Rem} As the second order terms in \eqref{me2} can be seen as limits of common jumps for jump operators which are non expansive in $L^2(\mathbb{T}^d)$ (they are translations), let us remark that the a priori estimate established in Proposition \ref{prop:est} is also valid for \eqref{me2}.
 This could have been observed by applying directly the same technique as in the proof of Proposition \ref{prop:est} on \eqref{me2}. \end{Rem}